sanketsingh01/PRD-Juice-Shop/PRD.md

 ## Technical Requirments
 - HTML & CSS

+## Design Requirment
+- The design must be simple and responsive.
+- Use an cartoon theme.
+- Use colors that describe the freshness and vibrancy  of the juice.

 ## Timeline
 - Basic structure of website can be done within a day and whole website can be completed in 2-3 days.